fosshostorg/fosshost.org/src/posts/freenode-faq.md

 author: nikola
 ---

 # We have now fully withdrawn from the Freenode Partnership.
-The below blog post will be kept for historical and referential purposes, though the vision remains unchanged.

 ### Has Fosshost been sold?
 No, Fosshost has not been sold.